Janda2304/textRPG/README.md

 # textRPG
-a simple but effective text game to reinforce my basics of console applications in C#

-just some simple crap ngl
+- a simple console game first created to repeat some things i learned in my c# journey which grew into something much bigger than i ever expected (even tho it's still pretty simple)